Polls have opened across Georgia in a close parliamentary election seen as a test of stability in the ex-Soviet country.

 Both the government and the main opposition would like to see Georgia join the European Union and NATO, but such a move would be strongly resisted by Russia.

-The Georgian Dream party also favours stronger ties with Russia.
+The ruling Georgian Dream party also favours stronger ties with Russia.

-Originally a coalition of six parties, Georgian Dream was founded by Ivanishvili , who made his fortune in Russia.
-The party came to power in 2012, ending the nine-year rule of Saakashvili's UNM.
+Originally a coalition of six parties, Georgian Dream was founded by billionaire Ivanishvili, who made his fortune in Russia.
+It came to power in 2012, ending the nine-year rule of Saakashvili's UNM.

 It was the first peaceful transfer of power since the 1991 Soviet collapse and followed public protests over a scandal involving the mistreatment of prison inmates and accusations that Saakashvili was behaving in an authoritarian manner.